frotrest/Headphones/README.md

 # Project Overview
 The Headphones website showcases the most convenient and efficient audio device for comfort and high-quality sound.
-The project serves as a learning pet project that demonstrates practical React patterns, adaptive UI and integration with external APIs.
+The project serves as a learning pet project that demonstrates practical React patterns, adaptive UI.

 ## Purpose